 - difficulties in toilet training

-- failure to thrive
+- a failure to thrive

-- mental confusion caused by dehydration
+- mental confusion due to dehydration

 - high urine output

-- failure to thrive
+- a failure to thrive

 - excessive thirst